naraujodc/naraujodc/README.md

 👩🏽‍🎓 &nbsp;I'm a Neuroscience & Behavior and Data Science Honors student at the **University of Notre Dame** (2022-2026).\
 🧠 &nbsp;I'm currently performing research in the fields of computational neuroscience and cognitive psychology, building algorithms for brain-computer interfaces and investigating cognition with eye-tracking.\
-🌱 &nbsp;I'm deepening my knowledge of linear algebra, dynamical models, and deep learning.\
+🌱 &nbsp;I'm deepening my knowledge of advanced statistics, SQL, time series forecasting, and business analytics.\
 📱 &nbsp;I work with digital marketing on the side; I love graphic design and content creation!\
 👾 &nbsp;In my free time, I work out, perform latin dances, and play video games as my hobbies.\
 📄 &nbsp;You can check my [LinkedIn](https://www.linkedin.com/in/naraujodc/) for more details about my work and research experience.